SocketDotTech/socket-docs/docs/writing-apps.md

 You’ll learn how to:

 - Create a multi-chain application that deploys replicatble tokens across chains;
-- Use offchainVM to trigger onchain minting;
+- Use EVMx to trigger onchain minting;
 - Test and Deploy your app across multiple chains.

 ### Architecture Overview